getman-research-group/3dcnn-zeolite-solvation/README.md

 5. Save trained checkpoints to `output_model_cnn/` and generate figures in `output_figures/`.

 The repository includes clean energy tables, trained fold checkpoints, and representative LAMMPS and CP2K files.
-Large generated voxel datasets and full trajectory collections must be regenerated locally or distributed through an external data archive.

 ## License